- Darlene Dalmaceda as “la comtesse”

 However, we do not see this attraction played out in the story until their second meeting after her discovery of the brides.
 Rather than trying to film that fleeting scene, I wanted to explore the magnetism when they first met.

 She was so preoccupied with being the chatelaine of the house that she was as blind as he was physically when it came to true love.
-I make this assumption based on the fact that the story is told from her point of view.
+I make this assumption based on the story being told from her point of view.
 You oftentimes do not see something like true love if you are not looking.

 Out of all the scenes I filmed, the discovery of the previous brides is my favorite.
 This scene is my darling because it was the most challenging.
 The key and the door opening were easy to compose.
 But assembling the brides was difficult.
 Rather than going all out and having these three women in their proper forms of death, I had to gloss them over with a Vegas slant to them.
 I recruited my best friend Darlene to play the Romanian countess.
 Obviously, I could not fake an iron maiden but I could fake blood.